The sailors’ story of Psalm 107 is told in verses 23-30.

 23 They that go down to the sea in ships, that do business in great waters;

-If there is any group of people who should be able to appreciate God for His deliverance from an angry sea, it should be this group of people because the sea is where their business is conducted.
+If there is any group of people who should appreciate God for His deliverance from an angry sea, it should be this group of people because the sea is where they conduct their business.

 24 These see the works of the Lord, and his wonders in the deep.

 These are the people who can see just how beautiful the sea is when the weather is good.
 Its quiet and majestic beauty is breathtaking.
-On the other hand, they also know that the sea can be horrible when the weather is bad.
-I lived through a terrible hurricane named Carla when I was 16 years old and I saw her firsthand effects on Galveston Island.
-I know that the tempestuous sea can be awful!
-A ship in the middle of that kind of storm must have been a frightening place for the sailors to be.
+On the other hand, they also know that the sea can be horrible when the weather is terrible.
+I lived through a terrible hurricane named Carla when I was 16 years old, and I saw her firsthand effects on Galveston Island.
+I know that the stormy sea can be awful!
+What a frightful place that ship must have been.

 25 For he commandeth, and raiseth the stormy wind, which lifteth up the waves thereof.

 The “he” in this verse refers to God Himself.
 Only God has the power to raise this kind of storm and lift the waves in this manner.
 As a little girl, I remember that my Grandmother would make us sit and be still in a storm because God was doing His work.
-If men were wise today they would hold a better appreciation of God and His awesome power.
-I’m not saying that every storm is an an act of God’s anger, but it would be wise for men to recognize that He has the power to stir up a storm.
-And yes, negative circumstances could very well be the result of God’s anger at our bad behavior.
+If men were wise today, they would have a greater appreciation for God and His incredible power.
+I’m not saying that every storm is an act of God’s anger, but it would be wise for men to recognize that He has the power to stir up a storm.
+And yes, adverse circumstances could very well result from God’s anger at our bad behavior.

 26 They mount up to the heaven, they go down again to the depths: their soul is melted because of trouble.

 Try to imagine with me how it might have been for the sailors on this ship.
 At first, the waves appear to take the ship as high up as a mountain.
 Then, it pauses at this height for a moment.
 Inhabitants of the ship see the valley of the wave on both sides.
-In the distance they see the mountains of other waves.
-The sound of the powerful wind is so loud that it threatens to shatter their eardrums.
-Then suddenly, the wave runs from beneath them and the ship takes a deep plunge into the watery valley of death below.
+In the distance, they see the mountains of other waves.
+The sound of the mighty wind is so loud that it threatens to shatter their eardrums.
+Suddenly, the tide runs from beneath them, and the ship takes a deep plunge into the watery valley of death below.

 27 They reel to and fro, and stagger like a drunken man, and are at their wits’ end.

-The battering of the winds, the waves and the fright would cause some men to absolutely lose their minds.
+The battering of the winds, the waves, and the fright would cause some men to lose their minds.
 For some, all hope is gone.
-The physical abuse of the winds on the ship makes it feel as though the ship will either be crushed or torn apart.
-The men wait, some of them expecting to be absolutely destroyed.
-They reel and rock with the movement of the sea; it is difficult to keep their balance.
+The physical abuse of the ship’s winds makes it feel as though the ship will either be crushed or torn apart.
+The men wait, some of them expecting to be destroyed.
+They reel and rock with the movement of the sea; it is challenging to keep their balance.
 Can you imagine how it would feel to have your very foundation shifting like that?
-We depend on the place that we stand on to be sturdy, still and safe.
+We depend on the place that we stand on to be sturdy, still, and safe.
 It must be overwhelming to have your very foundation shifting.
 For these men, the years of experience of the crew did not matter.
 These men needed God’s help in the worst way.

 28 Then they cry unto the Lord in their trouble, and he bringeth them out of their distresses.